NATO peacekeepers oversee removal of roadblocks in Kosovo | Law-Order

 NATO peacekeepers oversee removal of roadblocks in Kosovo

-“Violence will not be tolerated.
+"Violence will not be tolerated.
 Those who use violence will be punished by the rule of law with the force of law," Prime Minister Albin Kurti told journalists on Monday.
 He said a total of nine road bocks had been set up.
-It was not immediately clear how many of the roadblocks were removed.
-A Reuters reporter said a bridge near the Brnjak border crossing remained obstructed in the afternoon.

-Most of the roadblocks were removed by 1.30p.m.
-(1130 GMT), but the border crossing had not yet reopened.
 SIMMERING DISPUTE

 Fourteen years after Kosovo declared independence from Serbia, some 50,000 ethnic Serbs in the north still use licence plates and papers issued by Serbian authorities, refusing to recognise the Kosovan government.
 Ethnic Serbs had parked heavy machinery including trucks filled with gravel on roads near the border with Serbia on Sunday in protest at the new policy, which the government agreed to postpone until Sept.
 1.